btoone/homebin/README.md

 A personal collection of `~/bin` scripts from the PeepCode "Advanced Command Line".
-To install just clone to your `~/`
+To install clone the repo and then symlink the scripts into `~/bin`

+`ln -s ~/bin/homebin/* .`